 Lightspeed Retail supports product variants, such as color, size, and style, and you can bundle multiple items together to sell as a package or kit.
 You can also process work orders, which may be a useful feature for stores that provide repair services, and place special orders for customers.

 It has tools that you can use to automate discounts and change prices in bulk, saving you the time it would take to update them one at a time.
 You can also create coupons, run promotions and giveaways, and offer donations.

-You can use the floor plan to see which tables are open and which are ready to pay, so you can let waiting customers know that a table will be available shortly.
+You can use the floor plan to see which tables are open and which are ready to pay so you can let waiting customers know that a table will be available shortly.
 When your servers are taking orders, they can arrange dishes into courses to ensure menu items are brought out in the correct order.
-When it's time to pay, they can split and group bills, and even divide an item, such as a shared appetizer, between customers.
+When it's time to pay, servers can split and group bills, and even divide an item, such as a shared appetizer, between customers.

 Lightspeed now offers its own payment processing service, called Lightspeed Payments, which is available for Lightspeed Retail in the U.S. (and will soon be offered in other regions as well).
 It has flat-rate pricing with no additional fees.
 Here's what it costs to use it:

 - Cards accepted in person using a card reader: 2.6% + 10 cents